jupyterlab/jupyterlab-hdf5/README.md

 Currently in early release.
 Double clicking on an `.hdf5` file in the file browser will open it in a special HDF browser.
 You can then browse through the groups and open the datasets in the `.hdf5` file.
 All datasets will open read only.

+For the moment, the browser context menu does not work with `.hdf5` files/groups/datasets.
+To open any of these, just double click on them.

 Designed from the ground up to be as efficient as possible.
 Data will only be fetched as needed to create the visible display.
 This allows the extension to work with very large files, potentially up to the TB range.

 ## Installation